Private attachments for issues

 allowed to see private comment, and its attached file.

-#3 Updated by Joshua DeClercq almost 5 years ago
+#3 Updated by Joshua DeClercq about 5 years ago

 (1) isn't a defect at all, since the file is attached to the issue, to the comment.

 [tl;dr warning] The way RM's database works is, everything comes back to the issue.
 There's a global table of issues, made unique by their issue IDs.
 Then there's a table of file attachments, where every issue's files are linked back to an associated issue ID.
 Then there's yet another table logging the notes we leave when we change an issue, and each of those is linked back to an associated issue ID.
 There's technically no direct link between comments and attachments. [end tl;dr]

 All that aside, there's no reason why the attachments table couldn't have an extra column for privacy that would be affected by a check box at upload.
 This would be governed by a set of role permissions for visibility, I'd guess.

 As for controlling visibility at the individual member level...that's pretty big.
 Having that sort of control over general visibility of private data is one thing, and hotly requested in the past.
 Getting that kind of control over each individual file sounds like something you'd be better off doing the old fashioned way:

 Zip up the file and put a password on it.
 Yeah, I hate it, too, but it'll get you results faster.

 #4 Updated by Eugene B about 5 years ago